samus-io/tablab-steps/steps/3Ib7LnmLPy4eeZD8KTk7ZBo9Zp6SBSdDC6Q/en/README.md

 * The given application offers a basic file upload with Express without any security validation conducted on the server-side.
 The goal here is to open the code editor using the `Open Code Editor` button and edit the source code to introduce two security measures:
   * A file size limit of 1 KB.
 If a file uploaded exceeds this size, an HTTP response with a `400 Bad Request` status code should be returned.
   * Each IP address should be limited to 10 file uploads within a 30-second window.
 Exceeding this limit should result in an HTTP response with status code `429 Too Many Requests`, and the IP should remain blocked for 30 seconds.
-    * Be aware that the application is placed under multiple reverse proxy layers, as it runs within a Cloud Run container on GCP.
+    * Note that the application is placed under multiple reverse proxy layers, as it runs within a Cloud Run container on GCP.
 * In order to complete the exercise, the Express application located in `app.js` is where code modifications should be added to support these features.
   @@ExerciseBox@@